Last Updated: March 8, 2023

 - A dry bag to store your things on the boat

-- Scuba diving equipment, if you have it, such as:
+- Scuba diving equipment, such as:

 - Dive computer